Becoming Home

 c.
 2018–2020

-Becoming Home is a collection of work shaped by returning to Country and listening through the body, tracing how land, history and inherited violence remain active within body and place.
+Becoming Home is a collection of work shaped by returning to Country and by listening through the body, tracing how land, history, and inherited violence remain active within body and place.

 Kabi Kabi / Gubbi Gubbi Country is the land of my childhood.
-Rainforest Country bordered by mountains, rivers and ocean.
+Rainforest Country bordered by mountains, rivers, and ocean.
 In the 1880s, most Kabi Kabi / Gubbi Gubbi people were violently removed from the land where I now live.
-My ancestors also arrived here at this time.
+My ancestors also lived here at this time.
 I was never told of my family’s involvement in this war.
+I never heard stories about it.
 It was not spoken of.
 Much was not spoken of.

 I cannot speak for ghosts, but I can see patterns.
-Patterns that move across generations.
-Patterns that settle into culture, land use and family life.
+Patterns across generations.
+Patterns in family life, land use, culture, and the body.

 I grew up with violence in many forms.
-Suppression, repression and denial shaped the world I inherited.
-The land was taken, owned, diminished and controlled.
-My body was also taken, owned, diminished and controlled.
+Suppression, repression, and denial shaped the world I inherited.
+The land was taken, owned, diminished, pillaged, and controlled.
+My body was also taken, owned, diminished, pillaged, and controlled.
 Frightened men fight until they die.
 I left so I would not die fighting back.

 Now I have returned.